These Refrigerator Zucchini Pickles are a fantastic way to use up that ever abundant late-summer zucchini. They are fun and easy to make and so tasty!

 My first foray into refrigerator pickles was a seriously momentous occasion that took place just about 3 years ago.
 That post with my son, Ryan, remains one of my favorite of all time and the resulting Sriracha Refrigerator Pickles were a big success.
 I’ve had some very nice feedback from those of you who’ve made them – thank you very much!
 My pickle loving heart appreciates each and every one of your comments.

-I’ve long heard that zucchini is fabulous pickled and this little kitchen project has been on my to-do list since last summer.
+I’ve long heard that zucchini is fabulous pickled.
+This little kitchen project has been on my to-do list since last summer.
 I’m so glad I finally got around to trying to out because we are completely hooked.
 We’ve become a house full of die-hard Zucchini Pickle fans.

-Due to the overwhelming response I received on my recent recipe and video for Italian Stuffed Zucchini Boats, I had a suspicion that more than a few of you might have piles of these versatile veggies lying around your kitchen so I hope you’ll find some time to give this recipe a try.
+Due to the overwhelming response I received on my Italian Stuffed Zucchini Boats, I’m guessing that more than a few of you might have piles of these versatile veggies lying around your kitchen.
+I hope you’ll find some time to give this recipe a try.
 Try the Zucchini Boats too… oh my gosh, yum!

-Zucchini contain less water than cucumbers so less water is pulled from the zucchini during the brining process, which results in less dilution of the brine.
-For this reason, I’ve upped the water to vinegar ratio a bit as compared to my Sriracha Refrigerator Pickle brine.
-This also means that the zucchini won’t shrink and settle as much so don’t feel the need to pack the jars too tightly.
+Zucchini contains less water than cucumbers so less water is pulled from the zucchini during the brining process.
+This means there is less dilution of the brine.
+For this reason, I’ve upped the water to vinegar ratio as compared to the brine for my Sriracha Refrigerator Pickles.
+Zucchini won’t shrink and settle as much as cucumbers, so don’t feel the need to pack the jars too tightly.
 Fill them up close to the top, leaving about ½-inch headspace.

 Vinegar